Pulmonary Mycobacterium avium complex infection

-Isolation of MAC from a patient's lung is not pathognomonic of infection, as colonisation is common, and thus microbiology needs to be correlated with clinical and radiographic appearances 2-3.
+Isolation of MAC from a patient's lung is not pathognomonic of infection, as colonization is common, and thus microbiology needs to be correlated with clinical and radiographic appearances 2,3.

 Pulmonary MAC infection is typically insidious, with a chronic cough usually productive of purulent sputum being most common.
-Haemoptysis and constitutional symptoms are not typical 2.
+Hemoptysis and constitutional symptoms are not typical 2.

-Mycobacterium avium and Mycobacterium intracellulare are now considered together, and referred to as Mycobacterium avium complex (MAC) or Mycobaverium avium-intracellulare.
-They cannot be distinguished on the grounds of human pathologic manifestation or imaging features, and are treated similarly, although M avium has a predilection for chickens where as M intracellulare prefers rabbits 2-3.
+Mycobacterium avium and Mycobacterium intracellulare are now considered together, and referred to as Mycobacterium avium complex (MAC) or Mycobacterium avium-intracellulare complex (MAIC).
+They cannot be distinguished on the grounds of human pathologic manifestation or imaging features, and are treated similarly, although M. avium has a predilection for chickens whereas M. intracellulare prefers rabbits 2,3.

-Two main forms of pulmonary MAC infections are recognised 3:
+Three main forms of pulmonary MAC infections are recognized 3,5,6:

 - ground-glass opacities

 - a predilection for the right middle lobe and lingula is seen particularly in elderly white women